MrBliz/blizard.io/blizard.io/input/posts/web-scraping-with-fsharp.md

 ```

 And then for each row in the table we'll need to extract the information and map it onto the result type.
-This is where we need to the `teamName` variable we declared earlier.
+This is where we use the `teamName` variable we declared earlier.

 ```